Study Abroad Program Overview

 - You will be asked to submit information regarding your internship interests at the time of application.

-- The Study Center staff in London and Paris will help facilitate this process, and your internship placement will be finalized once you are on-site.
+- The Study Center staff in London will help facilitate this process, and your internship placement will be finalized once you are on-site.

 - On rare occasions, interns may be placed at more than one organization during the internship.
 This will depend on supervisor capacity and the availability of internship projects at a particular organization.